Indie, Rock, Roots

 Unearthed artists we like

-The band released their first self-titled EP in 2013 on their own label Near Enough, an introduction to their initial country rock leanings.
-Through constant live shows that display the ragged glory of 4 part harmonies, the swagger of rock and laid back mid tempo country, the band has grown into a live force.
-In late 2013 the band retreated to their studio, By the Living Grace, to record and mix their full-length debut ‘Ghosts We Forget’ mastered by Greg Calbi at Sterling Sound, New York.
-The album fluctuated between rolling mid tempo pastoral acoustic songs such as Great Divide and Everything Must Pass, country lamentations Pinkhearts and In Spite of the Dark Times, classic country rock Torn & Frayed and Shadows of the Lights, blissed out lap steel scuzz rock of Confetti and Someone’s Chrome, the banjo/harmonica mountain anthem of Pine Mountain and the expansive cosmic country jams of Safe in Ours Arms, See Similar Stars and the first single from the album Marriage Song.
+Their self-titled EP ‘Suicide Swans’ (2013) debuted the band’s country rock leanings.
+While constant live shows featuring the ragged glory of four-part harmonies and the swagger of rock and laid back mid tempo country has cemented Suicide Swans as a live tour de force.
+In late 2013, the band retreated to their studio, By the Living Grace, to record and mix their full-length debut ‘Ghosts We Forget’ (2014) mastered by Greg Calbi at Sterling Sound, New York.
+The album fluctuates between rolling mid tempo pastoral acoustic songs such as Great Divide and Everything Must Pass, country lamentations Pinkhearts and In Spite of the Dark Times, classic country rock Torn & Frayed and Shadows of the Lights, blissed out lap steel scuzz rock of Confetti and Someone’s Chrome, the banjo/harmonica mountain anthem of Pine Mountain and the expansive cosmic country jams of Safe in Ours Arms, See Similar Stars and the first single from the album Marriage Song.

-In 2016 the band once again escaped to their studio, By The Living Grace where they recorded and mixed their new album.
-In 2017 the band finally releases their second album ‘Augusta’ that pushes further their alt-country sound into new musical territory for the band incorporating pop, woodsy mid-tempo rock mixed with washes of violin, Wurlitzer/Rhodes flourishes, 4 part harmonies and reverb-laden vocals.
-The album represents the band expanding their alt-country roots incorporating pop and indie rock with the album fluctuating between acoustic laments: Wall and Come & See, forlorn mid tempo country/rock laments Pleasanton, Easy Heart and Canyons, country-indie rockers such as first single Horses, Broken Lines, and expansive sonic jams Nurse, Let Me Be and Yearling featuring the bands new found interest in mixing country and indie rock inside a gothic dirge.
+In 2016, the band escaped to their studio once again, recording and mixing their sophomore album ‘Augusta’ (2017), which pushed their alt-country sound into new musical territory incorporating pop, woodsy mid-tempo rock mixed with washes of violin, Wurlitzer/Rhodes flourishes, four-part harmonies and reverb-laden vocals.
+The album was met with critical success: Rolling Stone 4 Stars, Sydney Morning Herald 4 stars ‘one of the best roots albums of the year’, the music 4 stars.
+The album fluctuates between acoustic refrains Wall and Come & See, forlorn mid tempo country/rock laments Pleasanton, Easy Heart and Canyons, country-indie rockers such as first single Horses, Broken Lines, and expansive sonic jams Nurse, Let Me Be and second single Yearling featuring the band’s distinctive take on Americana -mixing country and indie rock.

-If Suicide Swans first self-titled release was firmly planted in their early folk/bluegrass/country roots, and their debut album ‘Ghosts We Forget’ allowing the band to paint with the broad strokes of cosmic country.
-Then their second album ‘Augusta’ advances the band’s sonic experimentation into 10 songs that represent a band confident and on the move as they push their sound into new territories while keeping one foot firmly planted in their early alt-country roots.
+If Suicide Swans first self-titled release was firmly planted in their early folk/bluegrass/country roots, their debut album ‘Ghosts We Forget’ allowed the band to paint with the broad strokes of cosmic country and their sophomore album ‘Augusta’ advancing the band’s sonic experimentation, then ‘la Jungla’ and its 13 songs represents in all its glory a band confident, pushing and capturing their live sound with a distinctive potency that is all their own.